 Yes, you will complete at least two experiences during your time at Manchester.
 The first (Practicum in Sport Management) will be completed typically in your 2nd year.
 During this class you will complete supervised hours in a more local setting.
-You could be working with the athletic department (with a team or event management), with campus or community recreation, or campus events.
+You could be working with the athletic department (with a team or event management), with the intramural program or community recreation, or campus events.
 Your site will be based on your interests.
 In your last year you will complete a semester-long internship.
 This culminating experience will have you working in the sports industry.
 You will be responsible for finding, soliciting, and organizing your internship.
 Faculty and students are continually working to procure numerous sites for internships in sites both regionally and nationally.
-Examples of internships sites are minor league sports teams, conference and league offices, sporting and event venues, and sport businesses to name a few!
+Examples of internship sites are minor league sports teams, conference and league offices, sporting and event venues, and sport businesses to name a few!

 Why Manchester University?